MilkisaS/alx-low_level_programming/0x01-variables_if_else_while/README.md

 This is all about variables and if-else
 Write a program that prints the alphabet in lowercase, and then in uppercase, followed by a new line.
+Write a program that prints all single digit numbers of base 10 starting from 0, followed by a new line